-Train competent health professionals and scientists

-- Increase externally funded, peer-reviewed research, especially NIHfunded research, and research focused on aging, cancer, and rural health - Improve access to quality health care for the TTUHSCEP's target populations - Prepare health professions students for an increasingly diverse workforce and patient population - Provide leadership in the development of partnerships and collaborations to improve community health

-- Operate the TTUHSCEP as an efficient and effective institution - 2.
+- Train competent health professionals and scientists - Increase externally funded, peer-reviewed research, especially NIH- funded research, with an emphasis on cancer, infectious disease, neuropsychiatric disorders and diabetes. - Improve access to quality health care for TTUHSCEP's target populations - Prepare health professions students for an increasingly diverse workforce and patient population - Provide leadership in the development of partnerships and collaborations to improve community health - Operate TTUHSCEP as an efficient and effective institution - 2.
 A University, like any community, must have regulations and/or standards by which its members abide and procedures by which its components function.
 The standards should provide order and an atmosphere conducive to intellectual and personal development.
-This Student Handbook, the TTUHSCEP Operating Policies and Procedures, and the individual School's catalogs are intended to serve these purposes in the interest of all components of the Texas Tech University Health Sciences Centerat El Paso. - The University has a responsibility to maintain order within the University community and to discipline those who violate its standards, rules and/or policies.
-Enrollment requires TTUHSCEP Student Handbook students to share this responsibility.
+This Student Handbook, the TTUHSCEP Operating Policies and Procedures, and the individual School's catalogs are intended to serve these purposes in the interest of all components of the Texas Tech University Health Sciences Center at El Paso. - 3.
+The University has a responsibility to maintain order within the University community and to discipline those who violate its standards, rules and/or policies.
+Enrollment requires students to share this responsibility.
 Students agree to abide by the standards, rules and/or policies set forth in this Student Handbook, the TTUHSCEP Operating Policies and Procedures, and the individual Schools' catalogs and any other official University publications.
-Registered student organizations are required to follow all of these standards, rules and policies.

-4. The Texas Tech University Health Sciences Center at El Paso (TTUHSCEP or the University) reserves the right to change, modify, amend, or rescind, in whole or in part, this Handbook at any time without prior notice.
+Registered student organizations are required to follow all of these standards, rules and policies. - 4.
+The Texas Tech University Health Sciences Center at El Paso (TTUHSCEP or the University) reserves the right to change, modify, amend, or rescind, in whole or in part, this Handbook at any time without prior notice.
 This Handbook supersedes all previous editions.
-The provisions of this Handbook do not constitute a contract, expressed or implied, between any student or faculty member and Texas Tech University System, TTUHSCEP, or the TTUHSC School of Medicine, Paul L. Foster School of Medicine, School of Allied Health Sciences, School of Pharmacy, School of Nursing, Gayle Greve Hunt School of Nursing or the Graduate School of Biomedical Sciences (See updates atwww.ttuhsc.edu/studentservices http://elpaso.ttuhsc.edu/fostersom/studentaffairs/)
+The provisions of this Handbook do not constitute a contract, expressed or implied, between any student or faculty member and Texas Tech University System, TTUHSCEP, Paul L. Foster School of Medicine, Gayle Greve Hunt School of Nursing or the Graduate School of Biomedical Sciences.